mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   +<Autocomplete clearIcon={defaultClearIcon} />
   ```

+- Rename `getOptionSelected` to `isOptionEqualToValue` to better describe its purpose.

 ### Avatar

 - Rename `circle` to `circular` for consistency.
 The possible values should be adjectives, not nouns: